EmileDqy/Workout-Starter-Pack/README.md

 ---

 <a name="forcing-commit"></a>
-## You feel like you won't be able to commit more than a couple of days ?
+## What if I can't commit to it ?
-You can tell the program to obligate you to do your workout!
+You can ask the program to force you to do your workout!
 How?
-By disabling your mouse and keyboard when a session begins!
-That way, you won't be able to back off when a session begins!
+By asking the program to deactivate your mouse and keyboard at the start of each session!
+In this way, the AI will be the one to reactivate the inputs after the session.
+You won't be able to do anything until you have done your exercises!

 You can find it in the configuration file under [INPUTS]